-3.4 Mr. Oscar Harasic, Chair of the Supervisory Committee, presented the Supervisory Committee Report.
+3.4- Mr. Oscar Harasic, Chair of the Supervisory Committee, presented the Supervisory Committee Report.
 He reported that during the pandemic the Supervisory Committee continued its duties as a vigilant entity to establish practices and procedures to safeguard members assets and meet the required financial reporting objectives; and despite the challenges, all external and internal audits were performed as scheduled.
-He highlighted that the Credit Union continues to have a strong financial position.
-Mr. Harasic invited members to contact the Supervisory Committee at any time to share their feedback or concerns.
+He highlighted that there were no major issues reported during the audits and the Credit Union continues to have a strong financial position.

-Mr. Scott Toler, CUMA’s CEO/President, presented the Credit Union with CUMA’s Platinum Production Award for being one of CUMA’s top mortgage producers in 2019 by closing 59 loans for $25.6 million.
+Mr. Scott Toler, CUMA’s CEO/President, presented the Credit Union with CUMA’s Titanium Production Award for being one of CUMA’s top mortgage producers in 2021 by closing a total of $30 million in mortgages.
 Mr. Toler noted that OASFCU is consistently ranked among the top ten CUMA producers.
 He thanked Mr. Calderon for his leadership and for being a long time CUMA Board of Directors member.

 No questions or concerns were raised.
 All reports were accepted as presented.